 - Ability to work effectively under stress in emergency and confrontational situations according to an established command structure, and observe established procedures.

 - Ability to make sound, independent decisions when no assistance is available.

-- Ability to use basic office equipment such as telephone, calculator, photocopier, fax and computer with applicable software applications such as word processing and specialized department software, as well as email/internet/world wide web.
+- Ability to use basic office equipment such as telephone, calculator, photocopier, fax, and computer with applicable software applications such as word processing and specialized department software, as well as email/internet.

 - Ability to work shifts of varying lengths and different times of the day, including weekends and holidays, as necessary.

-- City employees must be physically and mentally able to perform the essential duties of their position without excessive absences.
+- City employees must be physically and mentally able to perform the essential duties of their positions without excessive absences.